Big-Life-Lab/PHES-ODM/roadmap.md

 ## Tools

+1. **Automatic updating tools** - scripts that can be used to automatically push the most recent updates of the data model to the necessary depending files (template, ERD, ...)
 1. **Data mapping methods** - a collection of methods to:
    Read in data from templates into a database (SQLite supported).
-   Conversion from "long" format to "wide" format.
+   Conversion from "long" format to "wide" format needed for data analysis/ML.
-1. **data validation tool** - can validate a datafile and provide feedback of needed changes
+1. **Data validation tool** - can validate a datafile in terms of formatting and context, and provides feedback of needed changes
-1. **data linking tools** - tools that will help ensure consistan summarization of Health data into summary results relevent for the WWTP
+1. **Data linking tools** - tools that will help ensure consistan summarization of public health data into summary results relevent for the WWTP catchment area.
 1. **Data cleaning methods** - rules for cleaning raw ODM data.
-T
-1. **Visualization tools** - basic plots to visualize wastewater signals.
+1. **Visualization tools** - basic plots to visualize relevant signals.
 Simple visualization tools can be part of vignettes to show how to analyze wastewater data.
-1. **Transformation functions** - functions to create derived variables and aggreagations. i.e. moving averages.
+1. **Transformation functions** - functions to create derived variables and aggreagations. i.e. moving averages, normalisation,...
 1. **Open, public data examples within the repository** - Example data to build and test common tools and demonstrate ODM compliant data format.